 1. Evaluate current environment.

-Understanding the current database, infrastructure technology, and interactive workflows is the first step to planning your SQL migration.
+Understanding the current database, infrastructure technology, and interactive workflows is the first step to migrating SQL Server to AWS.
 Analyzing the processes, workflows, and the ways that different applications and reporting functions interact with SQL Server will provide the foundation for the migration plan.
 Focus on the systems where data is generated, software versions, resources required, and minimum acceptable performance indicators.
-It should also be clearly outlined what individuals are responsible for different processes, to be sure that you have comprehensive information - and buy-in from key stakeholders.
+It should also be clearly outlined which individuals are responsible for different processes, to be sure that you have comprehensive information - and buy-in from key stakeholders.

 2. Take account of resources.